DoanTheDev/weather-application/README.md

 # weather-application
-Weather application that uses OpenWeatherMap API to display information onto dom.
+Weather application that uses OpenWeatherMap API to display information onto the dom.